-There shall be a Congress Liaison Committee, made up of the officers and of three other members of the Executive Committee appointed by the President when the site of the next congress has been decided.
-This committee shall be charged to work in close conjunction with the host Organizing Committee, to report annually to the Executive Committee concerning preparations for the Congress, and to transmit to the Organizing Committee recommendations from the Executive Committee concerning these preparations.
+There shall be a Congress Liaison Committee, made up of the officers and three other members of the Executive Committee appointed by the President when the site of the next congress has been decided.
+This Committee shall be charged with working in close conjunction with the host Organizing Committee, to report annually to the Executive Committee concerning preparations for the Congress, and to transmit to the Organizing Committee recommendations from the Executive Committee concerning these preparations.

-There shall be at least one General Meeting open to all members of the Association in attendance at each congress.
+There shall be at least one General Meeting at each congress open to all members of the Association in attendance.
 The time of the meeting shall be fixed by the Congress Liaison Committee.
 A second General Meeting may be called by the Executive Committee or by majority vote at the first meeting.

 Article VI.
 Elections

 Election from this slate shall be by mail ballot by all individual members.
-The three candidates receiving the highest notes on the Presidential-Vice-Presidential slate shall be elected President, First Vice-President, and Second Vice-President, respectively.
-The two candidates receiving the highest votes on the Secretaryship slate shall be elected Secretary-General and Assistant Secretary-General, respectively.
+The three candidates receiving the most votes on the Presidential slate shall be elected President, First Vice-President, and Second Vice-President, respectively.
+The two candidates receiving the most votes on the Secretary-General slate shall be elected Secretary-General and Assistant Secretary-General, respectively.

-The Executive Committee shall draw up a slate of no more than four candidates, at least one of whom shall be from a country that does not have a national society, for the election of two non- delegate members.
+The Executive Council shall draw up a slate of no more than four candidates, at least one of whom shall be from a country that does not have a national society, for the election of two non-delegate members.
 There shall be no more than one candidate from any single country on this slate.
 Election from this slate shall be by mail ballot by all individual members.
 The two candidates receiving the highest votes shall be elected.

-The Secretary-General shall be charged to supervise these elections and is authorized to employ the secretaries of the constituent societies in doing so.
+The Secretary-General shall be charged with supervising these elections and is authorized to employ the secretaries of the constituent societies to assist in doing so.
 The voting shall take place at such a time that the results can be announced at the first General Meeting.

 Article VII.
 Nominating Committee

-A Nominating Committee composed of three members of the Executive Committee shall be appointed by the Executive Committee.
-In advance of each election, the Nominating Committee shall canvass the membership and submit a slate of officers and the four nominees for delegates-at-large to the Executive Committee for approval.
+A Nominating Committee composed of three members of the Executive Council shall be appointed by the Executive Committee.
+In advance of each election, the Nominating Committee shall canvass the membership and submit a slate of officers and nominees for delegates-at-large to the Executive Council for approval.

 Article VIII.
 Unexpired Terms of Office